RhetTbull/autofile/README.md

 autofile contains a rich templating system which allows fine-grained control
 over the output format of metadata.
 The templating system converts one or
-template statements, written in autofile templating language, to one or more
+template statements, written in metadata templating language (MTL), to one or
-rendered values using metadata information from the file being processed.
+more rendered values using metadata information from the file being processed.

 In its simplest form, a template statement has the form: "{template_field}",
 for example "{size}" which resolves to the size of the file.
 Template fields